-That director Gene Fowler jr. allows this scene to play out in still wides emphasises this.
+That director Gene Fowler jr. allows this scene to play out mostly in wides emphasises this.
 The camera rests, meaning we focus on dialogue and delivery – rather than action and movement as in The Brain from Planet Arous.

-From Gloria Talbot’s performance early in the narrative when she first visits her doctor regarding having children, we know that Marge’s want of them is earnest – a desire of love.
+From Gloria Talbot’s performance early in the narrative, when she first visits her doctor about having children, we know that Marge’s want of them is earnest – a desire of love.
 Contrast this to the cold need of the aliens – who openly admit that males and females of their species only come together for breeding – and questions of procreation are brought to the forefront.
 Do we have children out of love, or just to survive?
 Even more unpleasant is Marge’s realisation that the aliens’ plans aren’t some eventual horror, but that they’ve already been inflicted upon her.
 The structure of the narrative reveals Marge’s maternal yearning early, and so the revelation of this alien perversion of that desire is heart-wrenching.

 This is the emphasis of I Married a Monster from Outer Space: the terror of being under someone else’s power.

 What makes Marge’s experience much more nuanced than Sally’s is her isolation.
 Marge, even early on, is acutely aware of the changed character of her husband.
 As the story unfolds and she learns more about his true identity, she remains alone.
 Most of the people she turns to reveal themselves as alien imposters, sceptics, or both.
 So, with the knowledge of what the aliens have in store for her and others, she has to act by herself.
 Her home also becomes a trap because she knows of the thing that lurks within calling itself her husband.
-The cultural safety of the suburban home corrupts to become – or perhaps reveals itself as – a dangerous cage.
-Intentionally or otherwise, I Married a Monster from Outer Space articulates the harrowing phenomenon of abuse’s entrapment and isolation.
+The supposed cultural safety of the suburban home corrupts to become – or perhaps reveals itself as – a dangerous cage.
+I Married a Monster from Outer Space articulates the harrowing phenomenon of abuse’s entrapment and isolation.
 There is nowhere to run.